 Where can I ride or walk?

 - Interactive map of O'Fallon's bikable/walkable opportunities – This interactive map will allow you to see all of the walking and biking trails throughout the City.
-Use the menu on the right-hand side of the page to customize your route and find the safest and fastest route to bike or walk to your next destination!
+Use the menu on the left-hand side of the page to activate additional layers for the map!

-- Printable PDF of all of O'Fallon's walking and cycling trails
+- Printable PDF of all of O'Fallon's walking and cycling trails, includes:

 - Southside cycling loop